I-Am-Jakoby/PowerShell-for-Hackers/Functions/Detect-Mouse-Movement.md

 Detecting the mouse movement of a target could be helpful in 2 different situations.
-Finding out if they just came back to their PC or finding out if they stepped away from their PC
+Finding out if they just came back to their PC or finding out if they stepped away from their PC.
+This function will pause your script Until one of these conditions are met.

 ## The Functions